 Categorized in two distinct sections, the Neshannock Creek offers scenic views for rafters, hikers, bikers, and bird watchers alike.
-The northern section includes the Neshannock Creek Gorge, featuring class I-II whitewater rapids.
-The southern section, known as Big Run, is 1.5 miles long and is a Class III-IV.
+The northern section includes the Neshannock Creek Gorge, featuring class I to II whitewater rapids.
+The southern section, known as Big Run, is 1.5 miles long and is class III to IV.
 History buffs can marvel at the abandoned coke ovens along the trail, evidence of the region’s former steel industry.

 17. Sinnemahoning Creek

 The Sinnemahoning Water Trail offers paddlers more than 75 miles to explore through picturesque landscapes.
 Spend the day in the heart of Pennsylvania’s Wild Elk Country as you paddle through the Bennett Valley.
 Enjoy a scenic adventure in Bucktail Natural Area in Driftwood Valley and wonder at the beautiful Elk and Sproul State Forests in Sinnemahoning Valley.